theyoucheng/AIRepair/README.md

 ## Overview

-This repository contains artefacts that accompany the paper titled AIREPAIR: A Repair Platform for Neural Networks (arXiv preprint). details: [research paper][link to the paper](https://arxiv.org/pdf/2211.15387.pdf).
+This repository contains artefacts that accompany the paper titled [AIREPAIR: A Repair Platform for Neural Networks (arXiv preprint)](https://arxiv.org/pdf/2211.15387.pdf).
 The following diagram shows the architecture of our framework.

 ![AIRepair process diagram](neural_network_repair_arch.png)